crukedsh/eudyptula/task4/README.md

 5. `dmesg` to display messages of kernel ring buffer.
 6. `rmmod` to remove the module.
 7. `lsmod | grep hello` to verify whether the module has been properly removed.

+### Trivia

+ - Key points in `CodingStyle`
+   - Indentation
+   - Naming of functions and variables
+   - Functions
+   - Loops
+   - Comments